 Character appearances are scheduled throughout each day.
 We had the best luck in the mornings or afternoon.
-Evenings before dinner get extremely busy however the lines move quickly – it’s just really chaotic.
+Evenings before dinner is extremely busy, however the lines move quickly – it’s just really chaotic.

-Travel Tip: Carry a pre-cut photo mat (or autograph book) with you at all times.
+Travel Tip: Carry a pre-cut photo mat (or autograph book) and Sharpie with you at all times.
 I kept our mat in a ziplock bag so it wouldn’t get damaged.
-We forgot the sharpies and purchased a marker set from the retail store.
-These didn’t work as well or and the ink didn’t show up like I expected.
-Really regret not having my own sharpies.
+We forgot the Sharpies and purchased a marker set from the retail store.
+This didn’t work as well or and the ink didn’t show up like I expected.
+Really regret not having my own markers/pens.
 Also, for a photo mat use a different color sharpie for each character if possible.
 We plan to print a family photo from the trip for each girl’s bedroom and frame with the autographed mat.

 Lanyard ID Holder

 You will see almost every guest wearing some type of lanyard to carry the Key to the World cards provided to each family member.
 This opens your cabin door, needed for making room charges, taking photos, etc. I was in charge of mine and the girls that I carried around in my here.

 Many guests decorate their cabin doors for the kids.
 I wasn’t sure how elaborate this would be but we saw everything from personalized fish extenders.
 Never did figure out what that was about but we kept things simple and had the girls make a few signs before the trip.

 I brought magnets as the cabin doors are made of steel, but these weren’t secure the artwork so luckily we had tape with us too.
 Would have preferred to double sided tape but we made it work.

 Travel Tip: There will be plenty of time in the kids club to create signs for your cabin door too.
 It also helps kids easily identify which cabin is yours should they forget the actual number.